copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 ### State

 The most important component of the MVI contract, and of the Ballast library, is the State.
 All the data in your UI that changes meaningfully should be modeled in your State.
-States are persistent, held in-memory, and guaranteed to always exist through the StateFlow.
+States are held in-memory, and are guaranteed to always exist through the StateFlow.
 You will typically observe a `StateFlow` of your ViewModel state, but you can also access it once as a snapshot at that point in time.
 How you build your UI and model your Inputs should be derived completely from how you model your State.

 State is modeled as a Kotlin immutable `data class`: